typhonius/puppet-pound/README.md

 Status
 ------
-This module is in a fairly basic state right now, this is my first attempt at writing a real puppet module so please review the code before you put it into action.
-My goal is to support all features of pound in as clean and reusable a way as possible.
+This module is a fork of mrintegrity/puppet-pound that seeks to allow installation and configuration of pound on both debian and redhat based architecture.

 Puppet-pound is heavilly inspired by the [CampToCamp bind] [1] module.